John Norman Jnr

-John Norman Jnr (born 15 June 1974) is a Canadian professional darts player who plays in the Professional Darts Corporation (PDC) events.
+John Norman Jnr (born 15 June 1974) is a Canadian former professional darts player who has played in the Professional Darts Corporation (PDC) events.

 He earned a PDC Tour Card in 2017, as one of the top 12 ranked players on the Q-School Order of Merit.
 He represented Canada in the 2017 PDC World Cup of Darts along with John Part, where they reached the second round before losing to the Austrian pairing of Mensur Suljović and Rowby-John Rodriguez.